Calculate metrics for one or several partitions

 bioregionalization_metrics.Rd

-usually on outputs from netclu_
+typically based on outputs from netclu_

 , hclu_

-or nhclu_
+, or nhclu_

 functions.
-Metrics

-matrix, or to provide the initial species-site table.
+matrix, or the initial species-site table.

 Usage